openstack/ci-log-processing/opensearch-config/README.md

 Users will be created in the Opensearch dashboards service.
 We create only few internal users:

-* logstash - that will be used by logstash or logsender service
+* logstash - that will be used by logstash or logsender service (deprecated; replaced by logsender)
 * readonly - readonly user that will be able to discover data, check visualization and dashboards
 * openstack - readonly user with easy to remember password